devsoc-unsw/structs.sh/README.md

       1. `cd sorting-algos`
       2. Optional: generate sequences using: `./generate-tests -n <num random files> <list of sizes>`.
 Eg. `./generate-tests -n 5 10 100 1000`
       3. `./testSort <filename>` - takes in a file containing a sequence of numbers.
 Eg. `./testSort tests/random100_1` or `./testSort --silent tests/random_100_1`

+---

+### Setup for Development:
+1. `git clone https://github.com/Tymotex/DataStructures.git && cd DataStructures` - downloads this repository and changes directory to the project root directory
+2. <a href="https://computingforgeeks.com/how-to-share-your-linux-terminal-in-web-browser-with-gotty/">Install GoTTy</a>
+3. Run `bundle install` in the root directory to install Ruby dependencies.
+See the <a href="https://bundler.io/">ruby bundler</a>
+4. `./util/scripts/make_recurse.sh` - recursively runs `make` on all subdirectories.
+This automatically compiles all the data structures
+5. `ruby terminal-menu.rb` - starts the selection menu where all the interactive visualisers can be accessed

 #### Web Deployment:
 Instructions for testing/deploying the web-based version: